 The following are not valid assumptions

 - Authentication implies authorization: Authentication does not imply anything about the relationship of the user with NDSU.
-Guests, affiliates, and members of other NDUS institutions can all authenticate against NDSU CAS.
+Guests, affiliates, and other accounts can authenticate against NDSU CAS.

 - User ids have meaning: User ids have no meaning, and none should be taken from the id.

 - Additional attributes have been verified: Many other attributes can be returned by CAS.
 However, not all of these have been verified or are authoritative.
 The only authoritative attributes are username (iid/eID), uid, nid, and services.

 CAS 3.0 Service Validation

 CAS 2.0 Service Validation